-The great thing about it is that people who are involved in a church, enjoy talking about ministry happenings and, when given information, can be a great advocate for the church.
+The good news is people who are involved in a church, enjoy talking about ministry happenings and, when given information, can be a great advocate for the church.

-The circumstances that lead to the departure of an employee is another consideration, but it is important to know when is it appropriate to make a church-wide communication.
+The circumstances that lead to the departure of an employee is another consideration.

 Change in Church Leadership